swig/swig/Doc/Manual/src/Fortran.md

-It should be noted that a function that returns `void` cannot be overloaded with a function that returns anything else: generic interfaces must be either all subroutines or all functions:
+It should be noted that a function that returns `void` cannot be overloaded with a function that returns anything else: generic interfaces must be either all subroutines or all functions.
+The pair of declarations
 ```swig
 void cannot_overload(int x);
 int cannot_overload(int x, int y);